kyuhyongpark/boolmore/comparison/bonesis/README.md

 This is because there is no way in bonesis to specify that a certain node must oscillate or be bistable.

 3. The experimental results categorized as "OFF" or "ON" are implemented in the closest possible way.
-Each experimental result is implemented by two constraints (i) that a trap space that satisfies the experimental result exists, and (ii) that all fixed points, if they exist, must satisfy the experimental result.
+Each experimental result is implemented by two constraints, (i) that a trap space that satisfies the experimental result exists, and (ii) that all fixed points, if they exist, must satisfy the experimental result.
 For example, consider the result "Closure = ON" when ABA=1.
 We create a data dictionary {"Closure_ON" : {"Closure: 1}}, and run the following script:
     ```